turquoze/turquoze/README.md

-# flywire
+# Turquoze

-flywire is a open source e-commerce project inspired by medusajs
+Turquoze is a open source e-commerce project inspired by medusajs